alikus/pycian/README.md

-# Python Cian
+# PyCian

-Python Cian is a library that provides e-mail notifications about new rental flats from search engine of www.cian.ru.
+PyCian is a library that provides e-mail notifications about new rental flats from search engine of www.cian.ru.

 ## Using
 ```